A Guide to the Cost of Failed Masking in Finishing - Part I

 A rack of discards sits in the middle of the room.
 Shelves of streaked parts, awaiting their disposal.
 “What happened”, we ask?
 “Oh, the plugs must have leaked as they were coated”, was the reply.
 We discuss whether rework is an option, but in the end, it is cheaper to just scrap them rather than strip and start over.
-At $50 per part.
+“That is why we called you”, they sighed.

-For this article we will focus on the first mode of failure – the plug or cap has outlived its usefulness.
+For this article we will focus on the third mode of failure – the plug or cap has outlived its usefulness.

 Walking through manufacturing plants and coating operations, we often see the same sight.
 Buckets, bins and shelves with full of used silicone and EPDM caps and plugs covered in coating, torn and deformed from overuse.
 While it is true that these plugs and caps are designed for reusability, they do have an end-of-life.
 When they are used past this point, issues can quickly mount.